CraigClem/SpaceInvader-Game/README.md

 Given a selection of classic arcade games to choose from, I opted to build  _Space Invaders_ and my intent was to pay homage to the original 1978 Arcade version.

 The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but I worked hard to make it a fun experience to play.

-You can play the game [here]('https://craigclem.github.io/SpaceInvader-Game/')

 ## The Brief